Experiences and impressions from the Sichuan's capital.

 Similarly, as you can find Italian restaurants all over Europe, you can discover Sichuan cuisine all over China.
 And where else to experience the best of it than in Chengdu...

-But at the same time, I came to Chengdu with attitude "if so many people describe it as delicious, it cannot be that bad, right?"
+But at the same time, I came to Chengdu with the attitude, "if so many people describe it as delicious, it cannot be that bad, right?"
 So this time, I never said "not spicy" in local restaurants.
 I asked them to prepare it as they like it and hoped for the best.
 Well, and it was actually pleasant.
 Some dishes more than others, but I never had one that I wouldn't finish.
 Maybe I got used to it, perhaps I was lucky, but I stayed a month, ate out every day, tried street food, and had no problem.

 Like with many things in China, just because it has a different color or texture, it doesn't mean it is bad.
 I tried countless variations of rice and noodles with fish, pork, beef, also yak, rabbit, and stuff I have no clue.
 I had a blast.